Ownable¶

 0 | owner | address | Current owner; 0 after renouncement |

 Reserves slot 0.
-Your contract's storage must start at slot 1 or higher.
+Inheriting contracts must start their storage at slot 1 or higher.

 Source¶